abstrnoah/brumaltex/README.md

 might make it better.
 But if you really care about performance, you should just use [functional] or [expl3].

-A consequence of this implementation is what we call "abstract datatypes" are actually just an [expl3] constants, so you can manipulate them as you wish with the appropriate [functional] or [expl3] utilities.
+A consequence of this implementation is that what we call "abstract datatypes" are actually just [expl3] constants, so you can manipulate them as you wish with the appropriate [functional] or [expl3] utilities.

 Naming conventions: